Py-Ryan/ftg-rewrite/readme.md

         - Small upgrade to command error handler.

     0.5.3:
-        - Fix info command from failing on a github 404 error.
+        - Fix info command from failing on a GitHub 404 error.
         - Fix IP command.
 Was not migrated to new config.
         - Add new invalid IP check for the IP command.

     0.5.4:
        - Small edit to info command that adds an uptime field for bot info.
        - Doubled cooldown for the prefix command.
+       -